What is a Continuum of Care?

 - conduct street outreach to homeless people living in a place not meant for human habitation in an effort to get them into a more safe environment;

-- work with CoC Members in an efforts to help better coordinate and not duplicate homeless services in the CoC jurisdiction.
+- work with CoC Members in an effort to help better coordinate and not duplicate homeless services in the CoC jurisdiction.

-- work to maximize the number of housing units to be made available by leveraging other local and state resources to provide the services.
+- maximize the number of housing units to be made available by leveraging other local and state resources to provide the services.

 A homeless household is identified or self identifies as being homeless with a disabling condition and needing ongoing long term support services to help them keep the housing.
 Once they move in a conversation about supported housing begins between the household and the state agency or service provider representative.
 Once the service needs and housing requirements of the household are identified a process should begin to explore whether there is an appropriate SHP available and if so, the individual or provider can make a referral to the appropriate organization conducting intakes/assessments.
 Some programs maintain open waiting lists.